Adjunct Faculty - Physics I

 - Department: School of Undergraduate Studies

-NUNM’s School of Undergraduate Studies is seeking an adjunct academic faculty member to develop and teach the Physics I course.
+NUNM’s School of Undergraduate Studies is seeking an adjunct academic faculty member to teach the Physics I course.

 Adjunct faculty members perform instructional duties and responsibilities in accordance with the philosophy, mission, policies, and procedures of the University and appropriate to the individual assignment.
 The relationship of the faculty member to the student is one of teacher, mentor and facilitator of learning.